eyecantell/vibedir/orchestration_layer.md

 # Vibedir as a Pluggable Orchestration Layer: Recommended Approach

 ## Overview
 Vibedir is designed as an orchestration tool for LLM-driven code development workflows, managing tasks like codebase preparation, prompt generation, change application, post-processing (e.g., linting, testing), and version control integration.
-To make vibedir truly flexible and future-proof—allowing components like codebase generation (currently handled by prepdir) or change application (handled by applydir) to be swapped with alternatives (e.g., Aider's methods or custom implementations)—implement a **pluggable architecture**.
+To make vibedir truly flexible and future-proof-allowing components like codebase generation (currently handled by prepdir) or change application (handled by applydir) to be swapped with alternatives (e.g., Aider's methods or custom implementations)-implement a **pluggable architecture**.

 This approach uses Python's **Abstract Base Classes (ABCs)** to define interfaces, **dynamic module importing** (via `importlib`) for runtime loading, and **configuration-driven selection** (via vibedir's TOML config) to specify plugins.
 For broader ecosystems, enhance with **entry points** from `setuptools` for automatic plugin discovery.
 This mirrors plugin systems in tools like pytest or Flask, enabling loose coupling while keeping vibedir's core workflow (e.g., menu-driven UI, hotkeys, revert handling) intact.